MagePsycho/magento2-easy-template-path-hints/README.md

 ##  Overview
 [Magento 2 Easy Template Path Hints](https://www.magepsycho.com/magento-2-easy-template-path-hints.html) is used to enable the template path hints on the fly just by using query strings.

-(This is an ported version of [Easy Template Path Hints - Magento 1](https://github.com/MagePsycho/MagePsycho_Easypathhints) for Magento 2)
+(This is a ported version of [Easy Template Path Hints - Magento 1](https://github.com/MagePsycho/MagePsycho_Easypathhints) for Magento 2)

 ## Functionality
 * Turn on template path hints on the fly for frontend